 Eye Contact: Immediately flush the contaminated eye(s) with lukewarm, gently flowing water for 15 minutes or until the product is removed, while holding the eyelid(s) open.
 Take care not to rinse contaminated water into the unaffected eye or onto the face.
 Obtain medical attention immediately.
 Take special care if exposed person is wearing contact lenses.

-Ingestion: If swallowed, do NOT induce vomiting; rinse mouth thoroughly with water and contact a Poisons Information Centre, or call a doctor at once.
-Give activated charcoal if instructed.
+Ingestion: If swallowed, do NOT induce vomiting.
+Wash mouth with water and contact a Poisons Information Centre, or call a doctor.

 Section 5 - Fire Fighting Measures